 Our clients wanted a space to dine and entertain outdoors, so we worked with Pendula to design this loggia.
 The space allows for both a generous seating area and a place for dining.
 The details draw direct inspiration from Wyeth’s original designs.

 The contemporary furnishings add contrast to the Spanish Revival architecture – the ceilings are a modern interpretation of historic Spanish (Iberian) ceilings.
-It has skylights that were specifically placed to allow daylight into the adjoining rooms.
+Ceiling skylights were specifically placed to allow daylight into the adjoining rooms.

 The use of the mirror here is somewhat unexpected, adding to the indoor/outdoor feel of the loggia.
-It handsomely frames the changing views of the water views in the famously luminous light of Palm Beach.
+It handsomely frames the changing water views in the famously luminous light of Palm Beach.

 This original iron stair railing was restored, while the cypress ceiling and door were new additions to the home.